 - Headphones to plug into your laptop as you may need to access the internet/audio/video files

-- There are underlying skill requirements of the TAE10 Training and Education Training Package.
+- There are underlying skill requirements of the TAE Training and Education Training Package.

 - Candidates are advised that they will need to possess effective language, communication and interpersonal skills and have the ability to write a range of documentation.

 - Candidates will also be expected to read and interpret training packages, develop training and assessment materials, present information, use technology and prepare various documents.
-Furthermore, cognitive skills in planning, research, interpretation, analysis and synthesis form part of the skills requirements of many units.
+Furthermore, cognitive skills in planning, research, interpretation, analysis and synthesis form part of the skills requirements of this unit.

 - Candidates with special needs are advised to email firstname.lastname@example.org prior to booking so that reasonable adjustments to assessment can be contemplated.